-- 2. If you do not receive this reply, do the following: - Check that the Internet LED is lit. - If your ISP assigned a host name to your computer, enter that host name as the account name in the Internet Setup screen. - Check that your computer has the IP address of your modem router listed as the default gateway.
-If DHCP assigns the IP configuration of your computer, this information is not visible in the Network Control Panel of your computer. - Check that the network address of your computer (the portion of the IP address specified by the netmask) is different from the network address of the remote device.
+- 2. If you do not receive this reply, do the following: - Check that the Internet LED is lit. - If your ISP assigned a host name to your computer, enter that host name as the account name in the Internet Setup screen. - Check that your computer has the IP address of your modem router is listed as the default gateway.
+If DHCP assigns the IP configuration of your computer, this information is not visible in the Network Control Panel of your computer.
+Verify that the IP address of the modem router is listed as the default gateway. - Check that the network address of your computer (the portion of the IP address specified by the netmask) is different from the network address of the remote device.